The University requires that all applicants for courses meet the University’s admission requirements.

-It is a condition of enrolment at Curtin University that students activate their OASIS account and access OASIS at least once a week to receive official communications from the University via OCC.
+It is a condition of enrolment at Curtin University that students activate their OASIS account and access OASIS regularly to receive official communications from the University.
 Students may be granted exemption from the requirement to access OASIS in exceptional circumstances only.

 For more information, refer to: oasis.curtin.edu.au

 Once enrolled, students may apply for specified periods of absence from their studies.
 This is called a ‘leave of absence’.